rojtas/cs7-spring2022-recs/README.md

-# cs7-spring2022-recs
-recitation slides for cs7 in spring 2022
+# CS0007 Recitation Slides - Spring 2022
+This is a repository for my recitation slides for CS0007 during the Spring 2022 semester at the University of Pittsburgh
+- Lindsey "Lin" Rojtas (she/he/they)
+- TA'd for professor Muneeb Alvi